Education: B.S. in marketing and professional golf management at New Mexico State University

 I chose DataScience@SMU for the curriculum, faculty and students.
 I found the curriculum to be an ideal match for my career goal of progressing into a data scientist role.
 Having a multidisciplinary approach to the curriculum was important to me, as the best data scientists are well-rounded with skills in coding, statistics and data visualization.
 When I examined the SMU program, I found a faculty made up of well-regarded experts in computer science, statistics and visualization of data.
 Additionally, the students are highly talented and come from some of America’s best companies and undergraduate institutions.

 Which skills and tools that the program covers do you find most appealing?
 Why?

 The program provides excellent breadth and depth on skills and tools required for a data scientist.
 So far, I’ve learned a total of 30 different programming languages and data analytics packages.
 The machine learning, classification, clustering and recommender system skills I’ve acquired have been nothing short of outstanding.

 One of the great things I’ve found from the DataScience@SMU program is a passion I have for programming.
-I entered the SMU program with a limited base of knowledge around programming.
-Thus, I was apprehensive about the programming elements of the curriculum.
 As I’ve progressed through the DataScience@SMU program, my programming skills have grown exponentially.
 This growth is evident in my projects as my best work has involved programming complex data mining analyses.

 How are you able to apply what you are learning to your current position?